bvp1498/made-template-WS23-24/project/project-plan.md

 ## Main Question

 <!-- Think about one main question you want to answer based on the data. -->
-1. How does the gender-based prevalence of cancer vary across different cities in India and Brazil?
+1. How does the gender-based prevalence of cancer vary across different countries like India and Brazil?

 ## Description